andiweli/stouyapi/HOWTO-SETUP.md

 > The above listing is not definitive and may vary if you use another distro such as Fedora, CentOS, etc. Make sure you have the package installed on your distribution.

-## 2 - Building the API and HTML files
+## 2 - Downloading and configuring the API files

 We use the directory ``/srv`` in root as a base directory for our OUYA server files where Apache will point to.